zapier/visual-builder/docs/_quickstart/build_trigger.md

 	  "title": "New Issue"
 	}

-Alternatively, you can use the Use Response from Test Data button, but only if your test is expected to contain the same fields as any user would see.
+Alternatively, you can use the Use Response from Test Data button, but only if your test is expected to contain the same field keys as any user would see.

 Then click _Generate Output Field Definitions_ to turn your sample data into output fields, and add a friendly, easy-to-read title to each field.